Playa Zipolite: Community

 Zipolite also has a variety of restaurants from the standard Mexican to international cuisine and vegetarian choices.
 Many of the local restaurants are owned by expatriate Italians and serve pasta dishes as well as pizza.
 One restaurant serves crepes because of its French expatriate owner.
 Nightlife in Zipolite is subdued, however, in the high season (Nov. through May), some surprisingly good musicians pass through town.
-The local band, the Zipolite Beach Billies, hosts a weekly open mike that is very popular among tourists and locals alike.
-Many of the beachfront hotels have their own small bars. and there are a number of small nightclubs such as Livelula Bar, Zipolipas and La Puesta.
-Posada Mexico also frequently hosts live music.
-There is a large yoga community in Zipolite with classes being offered at the Alquimista and Loma Linda.

 Zipolite still attracts those drawn to the hippie lifestyle.
 Attitudes about drug use, in particular marijuana, are also typically relaxed.

 The police station is largely unmanned, but extra efforts for security are implemented during busy seasons such as Christmas and Easter week, and during Festival Nudista in February, supplementing the normal local auxiliary police with regular patrolmen from San Pedro Pochutla.
 Other efforts include checking for intoxicated drivers and boaters in Zipolite and other area beaches.

 Zipolite can be reached by flying into Huatulco or Puerto Escondido and traveling on coastal highway 200.
-It can also be reached by road from Oaxaca City via Highway 175, which is a narrow, very winding road that takes six or seven hours to traverse.
-This highway ends at Puerto Angel and there are private and collectivo taxis that travel between this port and Zipolite.
+It can also be reached by road from Oaxaca City via the new highway (Autopista Oaxaca Puerto Escondido) and then on costal highway 200, which makes the total travel time from the state capitol about 3 hours.
+From the highway Zipolite can be accessed from the intersections to either Mazunte or Puerto Angel by either collectivo or taxi.